ocean-tracking-network/node-manager-training/_episodes/10_Database fix notebooks.md

 ~~~
 {: .language-plaintext .example}

-There are a few helpful explanation notebooks inside this suite of notebook.
+There are a few helpful explanation notebooks inside this suite of Database Fix tools.
+You should always start by accessing both of these in order to identify next steps.
 - [0.
 Home](https://gitlab.oceantrack.org/otn-partner-nodes/database-fix-notebooks/-/blob/master/0.%20Home.ipynb): This notebook will provide a brief explanation of what each notebook does, as well as helpful hints to show what is needed to run the notebook.
 - [0.
-Which notebook should I use](https://gitlab.oceantrack.org/otn-partner-nodes/database-fix-notebooks/-/blob/master/0.%20Which%20notebook%20should%20I%20use.ipynb): This notebook has a form which will help node managers determine which database fix notebook is appropriate for their change.
+Which notebook should I use](https://gitlab.oceantrack.org/otn-partner-nodes/database-fix-notebooks/-/blob/master/0.%20Which%20notebook%20should%20I%20use.ipynb): This notebook has a form which will help node managers determine which Database Fix Notebook is appropriate for their change.
 It shows a list of the types of metadata we offer (project, tag, deployment, and detection) and, based on the selection, shows a list of columns from the raw metadata sheets.
 Based on the raw metadata column selection, it will display a result of which notebook to use.

 ## Spreadsheet Creation

-Some of the database fix notebooks require a spreadsheet of the changes.
-These will be evident by the notebook top description or the description on `0.
+Some of the Database Fix Notebooks require the user to provide a spreadsheet of the changes as input.
+This requirement will be specified in the top description of each notebook, or the description on `0.
 Home.ipynb`.

-The required columns will be shown in the description.
-If there are missing required columns, the notebook will display an error with which columns are missing.
+The required columns will be shown in the description as well.
+Once input, if there are missing required columns, the notebook will display an error identifiying which columns are missing.

 The spreadsheet should be created and added to the created Gitlab issue, either in the description or in a comment.

 ## Examples
-Once you know which notebook to use and have created the spreadsheet (if needed), you can open the correct db fix notebook.
+Once you know which notebook to use and have created the spreadsheet (if needed), you can open the correct Database Fix Notebook.
 This notebook will consist of a single cell to run.

 The notebooks have similar formats so four examples will be demonstrated below.